 - 1/2 cup real maple syrup

-Make sure the cashews have been soaked in water overnight, or have soaked in boiling water for at least 15 minutes.
-Preheat the oven to 350 degrees.
-Line an 8x8 pan with parchment paper and create a sling over the side so that the cheesecake is easy to remove.
+Make sure the cashews have been soaking for at least 15 minutes (or overnight).
+Preheat the oven to 350 degrees F. Prepare an 8×8 pan by lining with parchment paper and create a sling.

 Make the brownie layer: on the stovetop in a double boiler or saucepan, melt the chocolate, coconut oil, and almond butter.
 Continue to stir until well combined.
 Remove from heat.
 Stir in maple syrup and vanilla.
 Once cooled, stir in the egg.